Priyaramamoorthy96/Training2/Docker.md

 ### System Requirements:

 Windows 10 64bit: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).

 Virtualization is enabled in BIOS.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.
 CPU SLAT-capable feature.

 At least 4GB of RAM.

 ### Install Docker Desktop for Windows desktop app

 Double-click Docker Desktop for Windows Installer.exe to run the installer.

-If you haven’t already downloaded the installer (Docker Desktop Installer.exe), you can get it from download.docker.com.
-It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.

 Follow the install wizard to accept the license, authorize the installer, and proceed with the install.